ninetyninenines/tf-wrapper/README.md

   -a  apply with NO vars file
   -aw apply using us-west-2 vars file
   -ae apply using us-east-2 vars file
+  -d  destroy with NO vars file
+  -dw destroy using us-west-2 vars file
+  -de destroy using us-east-2 vars file
   -wc create new workspace
   -wd delete workspace
   -wl list workspaces